AbhishekNath42/Hello-World/README.md

 HELLO PEOPLE ..!!!

 This is Abhishek Nath.
-An aspiring engineer with a aim to built a startup with aim to help common people.
+An aspiring engineer with an aim to built a startup which would help common people.